caseysparkz/tf-caseyspar.kz/README.md

 # caseysparkz/infrastructure
-This repository is a monorepo for all infrastructure in both my personal homelab, and personal domain.
+This repository is a monorepo for all infrastructure in my personal domain.

 ## Filesystem Heirarchy